Refinements of Barndorff-Nielsen and Shephard model: an analysis of crude oil price with machine learning: Introduction

 One of the most prominent tools in modern big data analysis is machine learning.
 Machine learning is about extracting knowledge from a significantly large data set.
 The application of machine learning methods has recently become ubiquitous in everyday life.
 Machine learning has had a tremendous influence on the way data-driven research is done today.
 The tools can be applied to diverse scientific problems such as understanding stars, finding distant planets, discovering new particles, analyzing DNA sequences, and providing personalized cancer treatments.

-In this paper, we apply machine learning to the analysis of crude oil price data.
-Crude oil data analysis is potentially a very important subject.
-In order to understand the data, we collect ten years of daily historical price data for crude oil.
-In the next step, we perform data wrangling, which largely deals with cleaning up data.
-Here all data that do not add any value to our business solution need are eliminated and only those data required for solving the business need are kept.
-After the data cleaning happens, we conduct the exploratory data analysis.
-In the exploratory data analysis, we look at the basic statistics of the data such as its mean, median, and mode and correlations between the different labels.
-We also identify whether the data is comprised of numerical or categorical variables, etc. This exploratory data analysis gives direction to the model building.

-Many existing works are dedicated to the dynamics of crude oil prices.
+A commodity of fundamental importance is crude oil.
+Consequently an analysis of the dynamics of crude oil price time series seems to be crucial.
+This allows to ascertain the potential impacts of its shocks in several economies and on other financial assets (see \cite{Tabak}).
+As observed in \cite{Sensoy}, long-range dependence is evident in various energy futures markets.
+Many other existing works are dedicated to the analysis of the dynamics of crude oil prices.
 In \cite{Frey}, various econometric models used to forecast crude oil prices are summarized and interpreted.
 In \cite{oil11}, a deep learning model is applied to crude oil prices and a hybrid crude oil price forecasting model is provided.
 In \cite{Sircar1}, oil producers' decisions in Cournot competitions are described through continuum dynamic mean field games.
 In related work (see \cite{Sircar2}), a modified Hotelling's rule for games with stochastic demand is discussed.
+In \cite{Michael}, machine learning algorithms are implemented to analyze the oil price dynamics for the Bakken region in the United States.

 Paper \cite{Li} uses a convolutional neural network to forecast crude oil prices through online media text mining.
 Paper \cite{Abd} discusses applications of the hierarchical conceptual model and the artificial neural networks-quantitative model to crude oil prices.
 In \cite{Zhao}, denoising autoencoders and bootstrap aggregation are combined to forecast crude oil prices.
 Paper \cite{He} evaluates the accuracy of machine learning support vector regression models for forecasting crude oil prices.